-On the other hand, Kaa also provides advanced capabilities for deploying new microservices, building multiple applications for a single device, configuring reusable device context for dashboards, etc. Mastering those capabilities may take a bit longer, so make sure you refer to our tutorials and documentation for the best results.
+On the other hand, Kaa also provides advanced capabilities for deploying new microservices, building multiple applications for a single device, configuring reusable device context for dashboards, etc. Mastering those capabilities may take a bit longer, so make sure you refer to our webinars and tutorials and documentation for the best results.

 Enterprise users who wish to have an entire Kaa instance set up according to their preferences may use either the Self-Hosted option to deploy Kaa on their cloud of choice or the KaaIoT-Hosted option to have their Kaa instance hosted by us.